-Citroen C4 Cactus review - Reliability and Safety
+Citroen C4 Cactus review - Reliability and safety

 Citroen reliability appears to be improving, but the C4 Cactus only has a four-star rating in Euro NCAP crash tests

 Citroen’s vision for the C4 Cactus was to remove anything that wasn’t entirely necessary; by offering pop-out rear windows, fewer buttons on the dash and no adjustability for the gearbox, steering and engine mapping, the company felt there was less that could go wrong.
+This is especially the case now the range and options lists have been trimmed down – the C4 Cactus is only available in one spec and, bar a blind spot monitoring assist and cosmetic options like paint colours, there’s little else you can add to the car.

 Still, the rest of the Citroen’s standard safety kit is well up to the class benchmark, and includes six airbags, stability control and cruise control with a programmable speed limiter.